 The John Bonham Story

-Rock superstar and lifelong Led Zeppelin fan Dave Grohl celebrates a man who the Encyclopaedia Britannica describes as "the perfect model for all hard rock drummers that have followed."
+Rock superstar and lifelong Led Zeppelin fan, Dave Grohl, celebrates a man who the Encyclopedia Britannica describes as "the perfect model for all hard rock drummers that have followed."

-This is the electrifying story of a rock 'n' roll legend told with wit, pace and a genuine love for the subject by a fellow drummer and Zeppelin fan.
-With touching tales of Bonham's focus on family and friends, as well as the infamous rock and roll excess, the programme also shows how Led Zeppelin changed the course of rock history.
-And it's all set to a rich soundtrack of music.
+Told with wit, pace and a genuine love for the subject, this is the electrifying story of a rock'n'roll legend which will paint a picture of the greatest of rock drummers.
+With touching tales of his focus on family and friends alongside the infamous rock and roll excess.
+Set to a rich soundtrack of music the programme also shows how Led Zeppelin changed the course of rock history.